rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 -   "A comparison of the meaning and uses of models in mathematics and the empirical sciences" [^Suppes1961]
 -   "What is a scientific theory?" [^Suppes1967]
 -   *Models as Mediators* [^Morgan1999]

+#### Digression: Physicists have semantic objections

+-   TODO: explain
+-   HEP theorists especially
+-   HEP theorists often use "theory" to mean "theoretical framework": quantum field theory, yang-mills theory, string theory, etc.
+-   "Model building" in HEP means piecing together a particular theory, a "model", using a "theory" (theoretical framework).
+-   The issue is purely semantic.
+The important point of the above discussion is that a model stands-in as a representative of a theory that can be compared with the data.

 [^French2007p81]: @French_2007_Science_Key_Concepts_in_Philosophy\, p.
 81.
 [^Frigg2017]: @Frigg_2017_Models_and_representation\.